Code of Conduct

 - Forgery or alteration of the College identification card or records.

-- Destruction of, damage to, malicious misuse of, or abuse of College property, or personal property on campus.
+- Destruction of, damage to, malicious misuse of, or abuse of another’s personal property on campus.

-- Assault upon another person or the threat thereof while on campus.
+- Assault upon another person or the threat thereof while on campus or at a college-sponsored off-campus event.

 - Theft of College property or personal property on campus.

-- Possession, use, or sale of unauthorized narcotics or illegal substances on campus.
+- Possession, use, or sale of unauthorized narcotics or illegal substances on campus or at a college-sponsored off-campus event.

 - Unauthorized use, possession, or sale of firearms or other dangerous weapons on campus.